TerisaManuel/Tech-Background/03-hardware/README.md

 # 🖥️ Hardware & Technical Experience

-This section proves real technical capability, not just theory.
-Every task here was done hands-on, documented, and can be explained step by step.
+Real hands-on work.
+Not theory.
+Every task here was done, documented, and can be explained step by step.

-**What's in here:**
-- 📹 A full video of me disassembling and reassembling a Lenovo laptop, naming every internal component and explaining what it does
-- 🌐 A SOHO network built in Cisco Packet Tracer — including a deliberate misconfiguration I created, diagnosed, and fixed
-- 🛠️ A troubleshooting log documenting real problems and how I solved them

 ---

-## 📸 Watch Me Disassemble a Laptop
+## 📸 Laptop Disassembly & Component ID

-**Device:** Lenovo V14-IGL (Model: 82C2)
+> **Device:** Lenovo V14-IGL (Model: 82C2)

 [![Laptop Disassembly & Component Identification](./Laptop%20Disassembly.png)](https://youtu.be/tm8huvp6ip8?si=lZnC4YoHjupjtlMy)

+> 🎬 *Click the image to watch — I disassemble, identify every component, and reassemble*

 <details>
-<summary>📋 See the full breakdown</summary>
+<summary>📋 What I covered</summary>
 <br>

 - Pre-disassembly safety checks — powered off, unplugged, face down
-- Removing the bottom panel and identifying internal components
+- Removed the bottom panel and identified every internal component
-- Heat pipe — draws heat away from the Intel Celeron N4020 processor
+- **Heat pipe** — draws heat away from the Intel Celeron N4020 processor
-- Battery (35Wh lithium-ion) — disconnected first to cut all power to the board
+- **Battery (35Wh lithium-ion)** — disconnected first to cut all power to the board
-- Motherboard — the central circuit board everything connects through
+- **Motherboard** — the central circuit board everything connects through
-- RAM (4GB DDR4-2400) — soldered directly, cannot be upgraded
+- **RAM (4GB DDR4-2400)** — soldered directly, cannot be upgraded
-- WiFi card — handles all wireless connectivity
+- **WiFi card** — handles all wireless connectivity
-- M.2 SSD slot — where the operating system and files are stored
+- **M.2 SSD slot** — where the operating system and files are stored
-- Full reassembly and power on to verify everything is functioning
+- Full reassembly and power on to verify everything was functioning

 </details>